embraceitmobile/animated_tree_view/README.md

 `ExpansionIndicator` class can be extended to create a fully customizable expansion indicator.

 ## Indentation <a name="indentation"></a>
 The indentations are drawn to show the node level and the connections between different nodes.
-The lineWidth, color and offset of the indentation can be customized using the `IndentationDecoration`.
+The lineWidth, color and offset of the indentation can be customized with the `Indentation`.

-By default no indentation is drawn, to show indents use the `Indentation.withLineDecoration` factory or pass in an `IndentationDecoration` to the `Indentation`.
+By default `IndentStyle.none` is used and indentation lines are not drawn.
+Only the `indentation.width` will be used to add padding to the start of the content.

+ To draw indents change the style to `IndentStyle.squareJoint` or `IndentStyle.roundJoint`.
+ To draw only scoping lines, change the style to `IndentStyle.scopingLine`.

 | `IndentStyle.squareJoint`                                       | `IndentStyle.roundJoint`                                       | `IndentStyle.scopingLines`                                       | `IndentStyle.none`                                           |
 |-----------------------------------------------------------------|----------------------------------------------------------------|------------------------------------------------------------------|--------------------------------------------------------------|